Screening for type 1 diabetes is becoming a reality – here’s what you need to know

 People who have two or more islet autoantibodies, but no physical symptoms, have what is known as stage 1 T1D.
 Research shows that diagnosing T1D at this early stage may lead to better outcomes, including a much lower risk of serious side effects like diabetic ketoacidosis.

-Now, JDRF is planning an Australian pilot study to screen children in the general population for the presence of islet autoantibodies.
+Now, JDRF is planning an Australian pilot study to screen children in the general population for islet autoantibodies, as well as genetic factors that may be even earlier indicators of risk.
 If successful, the pilot could be expanded to a national screening program, where all children in Australia would be tested for T1D risk once they reach a certain age.

 Australia has three existing national screening programs – for bowel cancer, breast cancer and cervical cancer.
 Bowel cancer screening alone is estimated to prevent 59,000 deaths by 2040, if current participation rates continue.